facebookresearch/LASER/README.md

 ## License

-This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.
+LASER is BSD-licensed, as found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

 ## Supported languages